armanpwnz/armanpwnz/README.md

 - 💻  I'm Arman, a passionate self-taught Frontend developer from Czech Republic.

-- ⚡ I’m currently working in Elvoris s.r.o and I'm a member of the Russian MDN team.

 - 🔭 I like experimenting with new technologies and building small projects

 - 🌎 My CV web <a href="https://armanpwnz.github.io/">https://armanpwnz.github.io/</a>